-In this guide, we examine all of the reasons why the key might not be turning.
-We also show you some simple fixes to the most common problems.
+In this guide, I examine all of the reasons why the key might not be turning.
+I also show you some simple fixes to the most common problems.

 1. Locked Steering Wheel

 When you take the key out of the ignition, the steering wheel can become locked.
 When this happens, it won’t turn and can often get stuck.
 While the system is meant to keep thieves from stealing your car, it can also be annoying when it stops you from getting the key turned.